 The General Manager shall not cause or allow employees' well-being to be jeopardized.
-Further, without limiting the scope of the foregoing by this enumeration, the General Manager shall not allow:
+Additionally, this list does not limit the scope of what was previously mentioned, the General Manager shall not allow:

 - EL 4.1: Inadequate or inequitable employee compensation and benefits. - EL 4.2: Inadequate or inequitable opportunities for employee development. - EL 4.3: Inadequate support for employees facing challenges that are: - A. personal, - B. professional, or - C. systemic. - EL 4.4: Inadequate opportunities and incentives for community involvement, including volunteering. - EL 4.4.1: Inadequate opportunities and incentives for - A. Participation in internal committees, or - B. Process or systems improvement in any regular job function. - EL 4.4.2: Work schedule requirements or the loss of compensation to impede an employee's reasonable opportunity to participate in the respective local, state, or federal elections of their district of residence. - EL 4.5: Inadequate transparency with employees, including transparency regarding the relationship between operational performance and profit sharing. - EL 4.6: Inadequate understanding of employee climate and culture.